Making Words Stick: A Four-Step Instructional Routine to Power Up Orthographic Mapping, 9781546176459

 Summary

-The average reader instantly recognizes 30,000 to 70,000 words without needing to sound them out.
-This happens through orthographic mapping.
-This book explains how readers embed words into their long-term memories and provides the instruction to help K-5 students do the same.
-Teachers will learn how to connect decoding, encoding, and meaning through a four-step, research-based, classroom-tested routine that accelera…
+The average reader instantly recognizes 30,000 to 70,000 words—with no need to sound them out.
+How does that happen?
+Through a process called orthographic mapping.
+This book explains the process by which readers embed words into their long-term memories, and the instruction necessary to help K-5 students do just that.
+Teachers will learn how to connect decoding, encoding, and meaning through a four-step, research-based, classroom-tested routine that accelerates students’ abilities to lift wor…

 Book Details